-The NotesTracker code distributed in this database is used by your Notes developer to extend the design of the Notes databases for which you want usage tracking to be performed.
+The NotesTracker code - distributed in the NotesTracker Repository database - is provided for use by your Lotus Notes developers as the foundation for extending the design of those of your Notes database applications for which you want usage tracking to be performed.

 How quickly and easily this can be done will vary from database to database, depending on the database's design complexity (and how familiar your developers are with its design).
-Many databases will be adapted in just minutes, or tens of minutes, but some might present more of a challenge.
+Many will be adapted in just minutes, or tens of minutes, but some complicated applications might present more of a challenge.